 Dr. Stacy Mandras tells us how she determines which treatment may be right for her patients.

-DAW=dispense as written; IV=intravenous; SC=subcutaneous.
+DAW=dispense as written; SC=subcutaneous.

 Important Safety Information